Abadrausar/Rubble-/other/Rubble Readme.txt

 Included Addons:
 ==============================================

-I include addons in the base Rubble install that fix bugs, demo something useful, or are just to useful to leave out.
+I include addons in the base Rubble install that fix bugs, demo something useful, or are just too useful to leave out.
 Needless to say these addons make a good place to look for info on how to do something.
 Sorry about the lack of comments in the addon files, I need to fix that sometime.

 If you like the addons that come with Rubble you may also want to get Better Dorfs: <BD URL here>